IgneousEarth/igneousearth.github.io/src/notes/phys225/chapter16.md

 # Qubits - Quantum Bits

 Classical computing uses binary digits (bits) to store information: 0 or 1.
-These numbers are strung together to represent larger numbers (1000101), but fundamentally use transistors that are either *on* or *off*.
+These numbers are strung together to represent larger numbers (1000101), but fundamentally use transistors that are either *on* or *off* (binary states).

-In quantum information systems, information is stored in **quantum bits** (qubits) - a system with two possible states:
+In quantum information systems, information is stored in **quantum bits** (qubits) - each a two-state system:
 $$
 \ket{0} = \ket{+}\qquad \ket{1} = \ket{-}
 $$